dmrom7/geogbrowns/WIP/SSL meeting/index.md

 **When:** 17th November 2-4 p.m.
 **Where** online on teams, link will be provided closer to date

-The SSL meeting is an important part of the PGR (post-graduate research) calendar.
+The SSLC meeting is an important part of the PGR (post-graduate research) calendar.
 Chaired by one of our PGR Reps, it hosts a discussion between the PGR staff and PGR students, and aims to;

 1. Provide a safe space in order to communicate any bad or good PGR experiences
 2. Inform about any changes from faculty side or the student side